JackClarkson03/Take-Home-Compatibility-Task/README.md

-To encode this, I wrote unit tests which measured these beliefs.
+To encode this, I wrote unit tests which measured some of these beliefs (others make more sense to directly set).
 For different beliefs about compatability, or a different type of compatability being measure, similar unit tests could be deployed to allow these assumptions to be tested.
 The organisation of my model (unit tests in test_heuristics.py and weights in config.py) helps people encode their personal assumptions about compatability using the method of adjusting the unit tests to reflect their views, and then adjusting the model weights to pass these tests.
 For example, if the deployment task is to find romantic compatability, consciensiousness might rank higher since organised people will value that more in a partner, but not find it necessary in a casual conversation.
 Similarly, weights and score functions can be adjusted for your own personal preference if trying to find someone you're compatible with.
 For my specific assumptions, the final weightings were used to pass the tests:

-  - The **individual personality scores**
+  - The **individual personality score weightings** are as follows: Openness:..., Conscienciousness:..., Extraversion:..., Agreeableness:...,
   - The **weighting of importance of different personality traits**
   - The **weightings of different audio-based metrics (topic interest, social cue (LLM) bonus, and vader sentiment bonuse)** This works by assuming a linear relationship between the word count and maximum possible bonus, and letting the user pick values for these. **what should I pick for the prior belief?